 25 February 2015

-DataArt Partners with Canonical, Creator of Ubuntu Platform; Will Showcase DeviceHive at Mobile World Congress in Barcelona
+DataArt Partners with Canonical and Will Showcase DeviceHive at Mobile World Congress in Barcelona

 DataArt joins a select group of pioneers and leaders across the IoT spectrum, which includes major silicon providers, cloud storage and analytics providers, and OEMs, and will help enterprises integrate DeviceHive, its signature M2M platform for connected devices, in various projects across industries, from home automation to wearable devices.